generalroboticslab/automated_discovery_of_continuous_dynamics_from_videos/README.md

 ## Downstream Tasks With Individual Models

-The downstream tasks shown in the paper can be reproduced with a single command
+The downstream tasks shown in the paper can be run for a specified model with a single command
 ```
 python downstream.py -config {path_to_config} -task {task keyword}
 ```

 The task keywords and their respective downstream tasks are as follows:
-- damping : synthesize new videos with damping
+- damping : synthesize new videos with damping (neural state vector field)
-- near_eq : sample trajectories near the identified stable equilibrium state
+- near_eq : sample trajectories near the identified stable equilibrium state (neural state vector field)
-- dt : synthesize new videos with variable frame rate
+- dt : synthesize new videos with variable frame rate (neural state vector field)
-- chaos : detect chaos (Only for the double pendulum dataset - Must have [```double_pendulum_long_sequence```](#downloading-data))
+- chaos : detect chaos (Only for the double pendulum dataset - Must have [```double_pendulum_long_sequence```](#downloading-data)) (neural state variable autoencoder)

 All results are stored under the ```downstream``` sub directory